peramcelpon/ohhaithere/README.md

 Oh hai there.
 If you know me, you've probably noticed that I'm often on the road for work or for fun.
 If you don't know me, well, now you do a little bit.

-This is my way of sharing city guides and travel recommendations.
-Organized by city, each guide contains recommendations for
+This is a dual-purposed project.
+It serves both as my reference and travel diary as well as sharable city guides and travel recommendations.
+Organized by city, each guide contains recommendations for the following areas, some with past memories attached. :)
 - Food
 - Drinks
 - Destinations
 - Art
 - Lodging
-- Memories (sometimes)

 Please note that the guides are not meant to be a comprehensive view of the city, but a personal snippet through my lens.